 Project ALS is working to develop the first effective treatments.

 Finding Cures at the Core

-The Project ALS Therapeutics Core at Columbia (the Core) is the world’s first and only partnership between a world-class academic institution and a leading nonprofit organization dedicated to a full-spectrum approach to ALS drug development.
+The Project ALS Therapeutics Core (the Core) is the world’s first and only partnership between a world-class academic institution and a leading nonprofit organization dedicated to a full-spectrum approach to ALS drug development.
 Our goal is to develop the first effective treatments, and ultimately, a cure for ALS.